Skip to Main Content

 Allan Pinkerton

-Pinkerton was a law enforcement pioneer.
-He was founder of the Pinkerton National Detective Agency, still in existence today and served as head of the Union Intelligence Service during the Civil War.
-(Intellignece Service eventually developed into what is known today as the Secret Service.)
+Allan Pinkerton, (born August 25, 1819, Glasgow, Scotland—died July 1, 1884, Chicago, Illinois, U.S.) was a Scottish-born detective and founder of a famous American private detective agency, the Pinkerton National Detective Agency, still in existence today.
+He also served as head of the Union Intelligence Service during the Civil War.
+(Intelligence Service eventually developed into what is known today as the Secret Service.)
 He died in Chicago in 1884.

 The Untouchables